bstefanescu/reqz/README.md

 Any other option starting woith '--' that is not a built-in option will be added as a variable to the request environment:

-`reqz ./get-user-by-email.req --email johndoe@foobar.com`
+`reqz ./get-user-by-email.req --email john@doe.com`

 ## Request file anatomy

 You can use any extension yout want for you request files.
-LIke `.req`, `.rq`, `.reqz` etc.
+Like `.req`, `.rq`, `.reqz` etc.

 ### The minimal request

-A minimal reuqest file is a regular HTTP request:
+A minimal reuqest file is a regular HTTP request composed from:
-- The HTTP request line on one line: `GET https://my.server.com/path`
+- A HTTP request line: `GET https://my.server.com/path`
 - One or more optional lines to specify the HTTP headers to send.
 The headers must not be separated by empty lines.
-- an optional body separated from the request lines.
+- An optional body separated by an empty line from the request or request header lines.

 The supported HTTP methos are: `GET`, `POST`, `PUT`, `DELETE`, `OPTIONS`, `HEAD`, `PATCH`, `TRACE` and `CONNECT`